ResurgentNetwork/Valheim-Modpack/README.md

 _Not finished.
-This is a work in progress_
+This is a work in progress while in closed beta_
 # **Fröslunda Mod Pack**

 This modpack contains mods and configuration files in order to connect to our server.